By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 One reason for a winter depression season, which I believe is significant, is the increased occurrence of colds and flu.
 When someone is under the weather, they get grumpy and want to be left alone.
 When humans are sick we tend to push others away.
 This is especially true of children.
 We see a lot of kids that were essentially well-behaved most of the year but suddenly during the winter months they get into fights with their caregivers and end up in emergency psychiatric facilities.
 Often these emergency admissions, in kids and in adults, will begin sniffling and sneeze within hours if not minutes of admission.
 They got into conflicts and were unable to manage their emotions in part because they were fighting off an illness.

 There are a lot of family get-togethers during the fall holiday season.
 Events like these cause stress.
 Even good events can be stressful.
-But how often have holiday get together ended in arguments and fights?
+But how often has a holiday get together ended in arguments and fights?
 What was supposed to be a happy get together has turned into a depressing occurrence?

 Some people become especially depressed during the holiday season for the opposite reason, they have little or no family.
 That is not the way we picture a holiday get together.
 On T. V and in the store ads holiday meals are a large group of people all laughing around a table full of tempting food.
 Imagine eating a bowl of Top Ramen by yourself for your holiday meal?
 I am getting bummed out just writing about this.

-Increased consumption of Alcohol and drugs in the winter time also results in an increase in depression.
+Increased consumption of alcohol and drugs in the wintertime also results in an increase in depression.
 People with mental illnesses are at increased risk to use drugs and alcohol to try to feel better.
 They also smoke the majority of the cigarettes consumed in America.
 Add a full ashtray and an empty bottle of booze to that bleak alone Christmas table and see how the picture looks now.

 People with substance abuse problems, of course, get really depressed, at the holidays or any other time for that matter.
-Alcohol is a depressant, plain and simple.
+Alcohol is a depressant, plain, and simple.
 Lots of us missed school the day they taught that.
 So the more you drink the more depressed you will probably get.
 Remember the twenty percent heaviest drinkers will drink eighty percent of the alcohol this holiday.
 They will also get arrested the most and they are fifty-five times more likely to attempt suicide when drunk.

 People who do stimulants such as Methamphetamine will not be happy for Christmas either.
 Stimulant abuse does not make for happy people, just “wired” people.
 And when those drugs wear off and the user crashes, add them to the depressed.